macadmins/ddm_testing/README.md

   "DeclarationsToken": "0bcddb213411ff39"
 }
 ```

-As we can see, a few basic declarations have been assigned to the test vm.
+As we can see, the server thinks few basic declarations *should* be assigned to the test VM.
+I.e. what the server will try to configure the client to have, not necessarily what the client *is* configured for.

 If you want to see what the server thinks a declaration contains for the given machine, you can run the following command to get the config details: